What We Tend Will Grow

 CHARGE

 I have been commissioned to make a piece for the University of Washington Tacoma campus.
 The committee charged me with making a piece that reflects the community of Tacoma.
-They want a piece that reflects the idea of belonging at UWT while also acknowledging that the gentrification that is happening, in part because of UWT’s expansion, affects certain communities more than others.
+They want a piece that reflects the ideas of belonging and education.

 Get Involved!Attend a Seed Making Session!